Orlando Sanchez (politician): Political career

-In the non-partisan election, Sanchez developed a coalition that included the Hispanic community, Asian business leaders, Republicans and independent voters.
+In the non-partisan election, Sanchez developed a coalition that included the Hispanic community, Asian business leaders, Republicans, and independent voters.
 Historically, Hispanic turnout in Houston races hovered around 10%, but nearly 18% of Hispanic voters turned out in this race, with more than 77% voting for Sanchez.

 Voter turnout in the 2001 mayoral race between Sanchez and Brown was historic.
 In addition to the near doubling of Latino voter turnout, the total number of voters in the December run-off remains the highest in Houston's history as of 2015.
 Sanchez narrowly lost the race by 10,702 votes.

 In 2003, Sanchez ran for mayor against Bill White, a businessman and well-connected Democrat, and Sylvester Turner, a state representative and former candidate for mayor against then-Mayor Bob Lanier.

 Sanchez had improved his name identification in this race.
 Since his 2001 campaign, he had been offered several other opportunities, but said, "I knew, standing on that podium, looking at the crowd, that I would run again in 2003," Sanchez said.
 "It's what I want to do and be.
 When I start something, I stick to it."
 Sanchez made the run-off, but lost to Bill White in the general election.

 He was elected Harris County Treasurer in 2006 making him the first Latino immigrant in Harris County to be elected to a countywide non-judicial office.
 Sanchez was reelected in 2010 and again in 2014.
 He lost in 2018 to Dylan Osborne, 54%-46%.

 County Treasurer

-As County Treasurer, Sanchez oversaw Harris County's multiple bank accounts, paid the county's expenses and was an independent set of eyes in overseeing spending of county taxpayer dollars.
+As county treasurer, Sanchez oversaw Harris County's multiple bank accounts, paid the county's expenses and was an independent set of eyes in overseeing spending of county taxpayer dollars.
 The treasurer's office won several transparency awards after Sanchez took office including Sunny Awards for transparency in 2010 and 2011 from the Sunshine Review and achieved Platinum Level in the Texas State Comptroller's Leadership Circle for Transparency in Local Government Reporting.

+County Judge

+Sanchez is the Republican candidate for Harris County judge in the November 2026 general election, having defeated Warren Howell in the Republican primary runoff.

 Controversy

-Three days before his tenure as Harris County Treasurer expired in December 2018, Sanchez held a press conference in the parking lot across from the Houston Independent School District administrative building in which he called for the Texas Education Agency to take control of HISD schools.
+Three days before his tenure as Harris County treasurer expired in December 2018, Sanchez held a press conference in the parking lot across from the Houston Independent School District administrative building in which he called for the Texas Education Agency to take control of HISD schools.
 The press conference was preempted with strong criticism by a crowd of parents, teachers, and activists opposed to his position who chanted "Go away, TEA", "shame", and "You got voted out."
 After the crowd peppered him with questions and criticisms for some time, one person dumped water on his head.
 Sanchez would later sue the protester for $1 million, claiming "past and future mental anguish."